Elsapro/wikijs/employment/applicant-tracking-systems.md

 *  Focusing on the most impactful information in your work experience section
 *  Keeping your resume formatting simple so that an ATS can accurately parse it

 ##  Don’t cheat or over-optimize for applicant tracking systems

+-  Optimizing your keywords and formatting for applicant tracking systems is not the same as cheating the system.

+In theory, you can trick ATS algorithms by stuffing your resume with keywords.
+Some do this by secretly adding additional keywords to their resumes using “invisible” white text or by unnaturally overusing keywords.
+These tricks might help you get a better initial score in the ATS, but they’re unlikely to fool recruiters.
+Instead of getting yourself blacklisted from the company, focus on crafting the best resume possible based on your actual skillset.